fb-pixel

 This can vary from family to family, but Becky says when she's solely living off of freezer meals that she needs to spend a day cooking about every six weeks in order to keep her supply topped off.

-We both agree that this isn’t always feasible for the common household.
-But some ways that make freezer cooking more attainable is to break it up into smaller portions like this easy freezer meal meatloaf, chicken masala, or pork rillette recipe.
+We both agree that this isn't always feasible for the common household.
+But some ways that make freezer cooking more attainable are to break it up into smaller portions, like this easy freezer meal meatloaf, single-serving frozen chicken pot pie, or freezer prep chicken masala.

 Prep Ingredients